 - Both parties hold themselves out as spouses.

 There are no time limits on how long you must live together to be considered

-common law married.
+common law married in Colorado.

 Why Does Common Law Marriage Exist?

 Common law marriages began for several reasons.
 The first reason was that

 some people did not have access to a minister or priest to perform the

 wedding ceremony.
 Others could not afford the official license in the

 past.
 A third reason was when pioneers first began seeking homesteads